tuler/porto-account/README.md

 Account which bundles all the functionality you need to build great crypto-powered user experiences.
 Requires:
 * EIP-7702 & RIP-7212 deployed on the network utilizing it.
 * [ORC-0001](https://www.ithaca.xyz/writings/orc-0001) integrated on the sequencer.
+* [EIP-5792](https://eips.ethereum.org/EIPS/eip-5792) for dapps to utilize the smart contract's capabilities.

 # Features out of the box